NeoGeographyToolkit/StereoPipeline/docs/tools/sfs_blend.rst

     The value separating permanently shadowed pixels from lit pixels in the maximally lit image mosaic.

---blend-length <int>
+--lit-blend-length <float>
+    The length, in pixels, over which to blend the SfS and LOLA DEMs at the boundary of the permanently shadowed region towards the lit region.

+--shadow-blend-length <float>
-    The length, in pixels, over which to blend the SfS and LOLA DEMs at the boundary of the permanently shadowed region.
+    The length, in pixels, over which to blend the SfS and LOLA DEMs at the boundary of the permanently shadowed region towards the shadowed region.

 --weight-blur-sigma <float (default 0)>
     The standard deviation of the Gaussian used to blur the weight